Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 Baldeo: Introducing the Central Character

 At the very onset, Ruskin Bond paints the backdrop.
 Baldeo is seen resting in his humble cabin.
 The author makes it clear that Baldeo belongs to one of the lowest strata of the village community.
-His decision of taking up the profession of a Railway Watchman was prompted not by any other motive but extreme poverty: “Their small rice fields did not provide them with more than a bare living and Baldeo considered himself lucky to have got the job of Khalasi at this small wayside signal stop.”
+His decision of taking up the profession of a railway watchman was prompted not by any other motive than extreme poverty: “Their small rice fields did not provide them with more than a bare living and Baldeo considered himself lucky to have got the job of Khalasi at this small wayside signal stop.”
 At the same time, Baldeo is presented as the sole provider for his family.
-From the first two paragraphs, the readers understand Baldeo’s social standing as well as his affectionate relationship with his young son Tembu.
+From the first two paragraphs, the readers understand Baldeo’s social standing as well as his affectionate relationship with his young son, Tembu.

 The story unfolds itself following the narrative technique of an adventure story.
 However, Ruskin Bond makes sure that the readers see the night’s events from the point of view of Baldeo.
 On one hand, he describes the forest with marvellous detailing: “The eeriness of the place was increased by the neighbouring hills which overhung the main line threateningly.”
 On the other hand, the author focuses on Baldeo’s courage and confidence in his axe: “Like his fore-fathers he carried a small axe; fragile to look at but deadly when in use.
 He prided himself in his skill in wielding it against wild animals.”
 Baldeo’s axe is introduced as an extension of Baldeo himself.
 Bond successfully establishes the rustic but powerful quality of Baldeo’s nature, symbolized by the axe he carried.